Breast Cancer Prevention

 By: Alexa Nicole Fiffick, DO, MBS • Posted on October 11, 2022

-October is Breast Cancer Awareness Month, and this may cause you to start thinking about your personal risk of breast cancer.
+Women should periodically assess their personal risk of breast cancer.
 While we generally consider an increased risk of breast cancer to be completely out of our hands, like a familial genetic mutation, there are many ways you can limit your personal risk on your own.

 6 Ways To Help Prevent Breast Cancer